-An Employer Satisfaction Survey is conducted on a bi-monthly basis utilizing a random selection method.
+An Employer Satisfaction Survey is conducted utilizing a random selection method.
 These results will be internally evaluated by State Administrative Staff as well as American Job Center/NDOL location managers to ensure a high level of customer satisfaction is being met in the Comprehensive One Stop Center.